2025 Scottish Cup final: Summary

 In the 39th minute Celtic took the lead when a corner from Arne Engels from the left was headed on by Cameron Carter-Vickers before flicking off Alfie Dorrington and going into the right corner of the net off the post for an own goal.
-It was 1-1 in the 83rd minute when Shayden Morris hit a low cross from the right which Celtic goalkeeper Kasper Schmeichel attemped to flick away but only diverted it into his own net for another own goal.
+It was 1-1 in the 83rd minute when Shayden Morris hit a low cross from the right which Celtic goalkeeper Kasper Schmeichel attempted to flick away but only diverted it into his own net for another own goal.

-The match ended 1-1 and went to a penalty shoot-out after a goaless period of extra-time.
+The match ended 1-1 and went to a penalty shoot-out after a goalless period of extra-time.
 In the penalty shoot-out Aberdeen goalkeeper Dimitar Mitov saved down low to his right from Callum McGregor and Alistair Johnston as Aberdeen went on to win 4-3 on penalties for a first Scottish Cup victory in 35 years.